josiahbjorgaard/aws-hpc-tutorials/content/04-hpc-aws-parallelcluster-API/_index.md

 date: 2019-01-24T09:05:54Z
 weight: 40
 pre: "<b>Part II ⁃ </b>"
-tags: ["HPC", "API", "ParallelCluster", "Pcluster"]
+tags: ["HPC", "API", "ParallelCluster", "PCluster"]
 ---

 In [Part I](/03-hpc-aws-parallelcluster-workshop.html) you created an HPC system in the cloud using the AWS ParallelCluster CLI and submitted a test MPI job.
 In Part II, you will run through the following steps: